koenighotze/callforpaper/README.md

 * Rating
 ** Rate available presentation

 -> Measure test coverage
 -> User can view all open Cfps
 -> edit / delete only open filing
 -> Organizer can accept / reject filings
+-> Restrict actions of filings to current user or organizer